Oieswarya/Tile-X/README.md

 2. Multiple Reordering Strategies: Implements standard reordering heuristics like Reverse Cuthill-McKee (RCM) [Tile-RCM], Metis [Tile-Metis], and Grappolo [Tile-Grappolo], as well as a novel Farthest Neighbor [Tile-Far] heuristic for sparsified assembly.
 3. Scalability: Reduces computational overhead and enables efficient assembly of large genomes.

+## Citation
+If you use Tile-X in your research, please cite:

+Oieswarya Bhowmik, Ananth Kalyanaraman.
+Tile-X: A vertex reordering approach for scalable long read assembly.
+Proc.
+15th RECOMB Satellite Conference on Biological Sequence Analysis (RECOMB-SEQ), 2025.

 ### Step-by-Step Guide

 1. **Clone the Tile-X Repository:**